 Sushi and sashimi

 Where to start with sushi and sashimi?
 It has probably been the most successful culinary export from Japan.
 There is a specialised sushi bar at my University cafeteria, and there was sushi for sale every day at my high school cafeteria – it’s become a normal day-to-day meal in Australia.
 Having said that, it’s not the sort of thing that the average person makes themselves, and being a relatively average person in many ways, I too had never made it.
 Sushi describes preparations of a specially flavoured rice (called “shari” or “sumeshi”) served in a variety of ways, primarily with seafood, but also with meats and vegetables, and almost always in a roll.
 Sashimi, on the other hand, describes very thinly sliced raw fish, often also with rice.
 I suppose now is a good time to confess something to you – I’ve never been a big fan of rice.
 I have always been partial to a decent risotto now and again, and fried rice can be tasty, but I generally regarded rice as a bland, boring substance that dilutes the tasty stuff next to it.
 You need to know all of this to understand what I mean when I say that freshly made sushi rice is seriously good.
 I had to stop myself eating it by the handful directly out of the bowl.
 It’s made with short grain rice, and seasoned with rice vinegar, sugar and salt.
 The process is slightly tedious, but you end up with perfectly cooked rice that’s neither crunchy nor mushy, and that sticks together and moulds easily.
 I watched a documentary once on a renowned Japanese sushi chef “Jiro dreams of sushi”.
 If you are ever lucky enough to go to Jiro’s restaurant, he will serve you whatever he likes, and watch you until you eat it, the implication being that it’s important to eat it immediately because of the temperature.
 I thought this was intriguing, but perhaps a bit much (not to mention slightly passive aggressive), until I made my own sushi rice and understood how important temperature is.
 It’s traditionally served at body temperature (37 degrees celsius), and I can absolutely see why.
 Having only frequented Japanese food establishments within my price range, I hadn’t had fresh sushi rice at this temperature, but it makes a world of difference.
 Any cooler and the grains get mushy, the seasoning coagulates with the starch and changes flavour, and it starts feeling like boring old rice again.
 You should definitely put “eat proper sushi rice” on your culinary bucket list, even if it’s the only entry.
-I made my sushi with spicy tuna salad and lettuce; avocado, cucumber and ginger; and smoked salmon, cream cheese and cucumber.
+I made my sushi rolls with assorted combinations of spicy tuna salad, avocado, cucumber, ginger, seafood stick, egg and raw salmon, as well as making inari, which are pouches of fried tofu stuffed with rice..
 I attempted both the “nori outside” and “rice outside” styles of rolling.
 I have always had the impression that the “rice outside” varieties were fancier, and now I see the rationale – they are much more fiddly to made.
-I made sashimi from thinly sliced raw salmon, served on my amazing rice, and also inari, which are pouches of fried tofu stuffed with rice.
-I topped my inari with seaweed salad and pickled ginger, and I particularly liked their simplicity, which drew attention to the rice as the major theme, which is great when you have really good rice.
+I made my nigiri from thinly sliced raw salmon, avocado, raw tuna, prawn, omelette, scallop and roe, or octopus served on my amazing rice.
+Never have I been so stuffed full of such good sushi so cheaply!
+I really must make it more often.